slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Quality means doing it right when no one is looking.' -- Henry Ford*

+> *'Without commitment, you cannot have depth in anything, whether it’s a relationship, a business or a hobby.' -- Neil Strauss*

 > *'Truth only means something when it’s hard to admit.' -- Nicholas Sparks*

 > *'Look for results, not salutes.' -- Captain Michael Abrashoff*